 UMD: A Globally Connected University

-UMD-Spring Break: Brazil: Global Business Course- A Comparative Study between U.S. Business and Business in Brazil (BMGT/LASC)
+UMD-Spring Break: Brazil Embedded Course- A Comparative Study between U.S. Business and Business in Brazil (BMGT/LASC)

 This Smith undergraduate global course is a full semester course with an embedded spring break field component.
 Students will have several class meetings before spring break, travel to Brazil for their applied field component during spring break, then return to multiple class meetings before the end of the semester.